Aurangzaib-gill/overthinker/README.md

 # overthinker
 Siuu
 <br>
-first step is the hardest
+first step is always the hardest